azpoliak/align/README.md

+##600.468 Spring 2016 Assignment 2

-##Jordan Matelsky & Adam Poliak
+##$Jordan Matelsky & Adam Poliak

-### This is our implementation of 600.468 Assignment 1, http://mt-class.org/jhu/hw1.html
+### This is our implementation of 600.468 Assignment 2, http://mt-class.org/jhu/hw1.html

 There are three python programs here (`-h` for usage):